Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: An Interpretable Framework for Orchestrating Multi-Expert Systems

-We introduce \texttt{INFORM} (Figure \ref{fig:inform_figure}), an interpretability analysis designed to peek inside an orchestrator for multi-expert systems.
+We introduce \texttt{INFORM}, an interpretability analysis designed to peek inside an orchestrator for multi-expert systems.
 To demonstrate the capabilities of \texttt{INFORM}, we apply it to a representative orchestration setup as outlined in Figure \ref{fig:inform_figure}.
-We first describe the canonical orchestrator $\mathcal{O}_\theta$, and subsequently detail our methodology used to probe the orchestrator, separating learned interaction structures from causal attribution.
+When an user submits a prompt, an effective orchestrator routes this prompt through a sequence of specialized experts. \texttt{INFORM} extracts insights at three key stages of this inference process: (i) to observe how experts pass information (\textit{e.g.}, $E_1$ handing off to $E_2$), (ii) to observe the selection of the initial expert (\textit{e.g.}, recognizing that $E_1$ must take the first shot at this task), and to identify dependencies between routing decisions and expert representations (\textit{e.g.}, assessing whether routing decisions are sensitive to $E_2$'s output when selecting $E_3$, rather than just guessing).
+In this section, we describe the canonical orchestrator $\mathcal{O}_\theta$, and subsequently detail our methodology used to probe the orchestrator, separating learned interaction structures from intrinsic attribution.